-Vuma Hills is found just 6 Kilometers from the entrance of Mikumi National Park.
-It is built in a peaceful location high up in the hills overlooking the park.
-Vuma Hills is part of the Foxes collection and the camp was completely renovated in 2015.
+Just 6km from the entrance of Mikumi National Park, Vuma Hills is in a peaceful location, high up in the ...... hills overlooking the park.
+The camp was completely renovated in 2015.

-The 16 tented rooms at Vuma Hills are all built into a densely forested area on the southwest side of Mikumi.
-The rooms are all built on large wood decks that are raised from the ground on stilts.
-A thatch roof provides shade and shelter for the safari-style tents that hang inside.
-There is a veranda in front of each tent, which has a couple of directors and a small wooden table.
-The surrounding area has been left to be as natural as possible which creates a wild feeling within the camp itself, but it does mean that the views from each room are quite restricted.
+The 16 tented rooms at Vuma Hills are set in a densely forested area on the south-west side of Mikumi National Park.
+The surrounding area has been left as natural as possible, which creates a wild feeling within the camp, but means that the views from each room are quite restricted.

-The tents at Vuma Hills are very comfortable, nicely furnished and great value.
-Being set in a forested area, Vuma Hills offers more of a ‘bush’ experience than it’s sister property Stanley’s Kopje.
-It’s possibly the best place in Tanzania to see certain nocturnal animals – although this is only made possible because food is left out for them.
-Sadly the game viewing in Mikumi is not good enough to make it a stand-alone destination, so guests will be better off combining Mikumi with another wildlife area.
+The tents at Vuma Hills are very comfortable, nicely furnished and great value, and the camp offers more of a ‘bush’ experience than others in the area.
+It’s possibly also the best place in Tanzania to see certain nocturnal animals (albeit only because food is left out for them), but the game viewing in Mikumi is not good enough to make it a stand-alone destination, so guests will be better off combining this with another wildlife area.

-Ideal length of stay
+- Ideal length of stay

 - Vuma Hills is a about a 6 hour drive from Dar es Salaam, alternatively it’s possible to fly to Mikumi airstrip which is 7Km away.

 Food & drink

 - On our last visit to Vuma Hills, in June 2016, we did not get a chance to try the food, but from speaking to the manager we did get a feel for mealtimes and what to expect.